-The program determines the sensitivity of the local Monilinia population to the most commonly used fungicide classes for brown rot management: the MOA 1 (e.g., Topsin M), the MOA 3 (e.g., Tilt), the MOA 7 (e.g. boscalid in Pristine) and the MOA 11 (e.g., pyraclostrobin in Pristine) fungicides.
+The program determines the sensitivity of the local Monilinia population to the most commonly used fungicide classes for brown rot management: the MOA 1 (e.g., Topsin M), the MOA 3 (e.g., Tilt), the MOA 7 (e.g., boscalid in Pristine) and the MOA 11 (e.g., pyraclostrobin in Pristine) fungicides.
 The pathogen is collected once or twice a year from multiple farm locations and subjected to specific discriminatory doses of fungicides in a poison agar assay.
 After three days of incubation, the ability of the fungus to grow on fungicide-amended growth medium is assessed.
 If the fungus grows on fungicide-amended medium, it is considered resistant.
 The resistance profile may change from one season to another depending on the spray history.
 For more information contact Guido Schnabel 864-656-6705; 864-643-7131 (cell); schnabe@clemson.edu.

 Rhizopus rot and Gilbertella rot occur on mature fruit.
 The skin over Rhizopus and Gilbertella lesions easily slips from the rotted flesh.
 Skin slippage does not readily occur over brown rot lesions.
 Sanitation is the key to control of Rhizopus and Gilbertella rots.
 Pristine, Merivon, Luna Sensation and Orius (high rate) are the fungicides of choice.
 Pocket rots (anthracnose, Phomopsis, Botryosphearia) produce rots where the affected flesh easily separates from surrounding healthy tissue to create a pocket.
 Inoculum for Phomopsis pocket rot develops in twig cankers.
 Orchards should be scouted for these rots.
 Fruits thought to be infested should be sent to an extension plant pathologist for identification of the rot.
 Anthracnose requires use of captan sprays beginning at least six weeks prior to harvest.
 Phomopsis or Botryosphearia pocket rots are best managed with a tank mix of Topsin-M plus captan, beginning six weeks before harvest.

 Powdery mildew is a dry weather pest.
 During 'normal' springs, with variable wet and dry, cool and warm conditions, sulfur provides adequate control.
-In dry springs, sulfur may not provide adequate control of powdery mildew.
-Fungicides for powdery mildew, in ascending order of efficacy include: sulfur, captan, Bravo and Nova.
+In dry springs, sulfur may not provide adequate control of powdery mildew, especially if the mildew comes in at petal fall or shuck split - when fungicides like chlorothalonil or captan are recommended for better scab efficacy.
+Other fungicides for powdery mildew include DMIs (FRAC 3), SDHIs (FRAC 7), and QoIs (FRAC 11) fungicides.
+Some varieties are consistently more susceptible to powdery mildew, and incorporation of other fungicides in the early season may be required to reduce damage.

 Rusty spot (powdery mildew) is characterized by white patches of fungal mycelium that turn into necrotic patches in late May or early June.
-In blocks with damaging rusty spot, application of DMI fungicide (Nova) from shuck off through 3rd cover should be helpful.
+In blocks with damaging rusty spot, application of DMIs (FRAC 3), SDHIs (FRAC 7), and QoIs (FRAC 11) fungicides from shuck off through 3rd cover should be helpful.